The SFSS is at it again!

 - Come to the Town Hall for Student Space on February 13th to hear directly from affected student groups, and to ask questions!

-- Attend SFSS Board of Directors meetings on alternating Fridays (starting January 18th) in Forum Chambers and demand that they put the Rotunda groups in the SUB!
+- Attend SFSS Board of Directors meetings on alternating Fridays (starting January 18th) in Forum Chambers from 9-11am and demand that they put the Rotunda groups in the SUB!

 - Pick up a green scarf and a Campus Super Hero button from SFPIRG, and show your support while you walk around campus!
 Scarves and buttons are available for free at SFPIRG, or from our volunteers while tabling.

 - Volunteer with our campaign and help make SFU a real Community campus!